stefanrueger/urboot/README.md

 ```

 **Pre-compiled bootloaders.** If compiling bootloaders is not feasible, feel free to try out one of
-the roughly 110,000 *different* pre-compiled bootloaders in the directory tree
+the 28,769 *different* pre-compiled bootloaders in the directory tree
 [`bootloaders`](https://raw.githubusercontent.com/stefanrueger/urboot/main/bootloaders/).
 The tree
-contains actually some 350,000 hex files, but they are somewhat redundant because a bootloader on
+contains actually 88,368 files, but they are somewhat redundant because a bootloader on
-115200 baud for 16 MHz is *exactly* the same as a bootloader on 57600 baud for 8 MHz.
+115,200 baud for 16 MHz is *exactly* the same as a bootloader on 57,600 baud for 8 MHz.

 **Usage.** As with all bootloaders, one needs to first program them onto
 the board/chip using a (physical) programmer and an uploader program, eg, through